Ain Baal: Early modern

-In 1875 Victor Guérin found it had 200 Shia inhabitants.
+In 1875 Victor Guérin recorded the village as having around 200 Shia inhabitants.

-In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A stone-built village, containing 200 Metawileh, built in a valley; the ground is arable, with groves of figs and olives planted round the village.
-The water supply is from the spring of 'Ain Ib'al, [..] just north of the village there are also some cisterns."

-They further noted that the village had "A perennial spring north of village; good supply of water."
+In 1881, the Palestine Exploration Fund's Survey of Western Palestine (SWP) described it as: "a stone-built village, containing 200 Metawileh, built in a valley; the ground is arable, with groves of figs and olives planted round the village.
+The water supply is from the spring of 'Ain Ib'al, [..] just north of the village there are also some cisterns".
+They further noted a perennial spring north of village providing a good water supply.